SuperAudric/AudricTogetherProject/README.md

 https://docs.google.com/document/d/1Ahsx2MOUriyxkSEOf4WmTfPmR8vMjah-hjf0bDaudO8/edit

 Next task:
-Get Main to run a window!
-Then, sprites...?
+Assemble grid of map tiles from manual arragements.

 **ALL TASKS:**
 - Game window.
+[Done!]
 - Grid of map tiles arranged manually.
 - Sprites to represent floor, walls, player, enemy, statgem.
 - Player entity that can move with arrow keys or wads and are blocked by walls.